Eng-Elias/test-audio-cloning-and-video-dubbing/README_COQUI_DUBBER.md

 # Coqui Video Dubber

-A powerful tool for dubbing videos into English using Whisper for transcription/translation and Coqui.ai TTS for high-quality speech synthesis.
+A powerful tool for dubbing videos into English using Whisper for transcription/translation, Demucs for music extraction, and Coqui.ai TTS for high-quality speech synthesis.

 ## Overview

-Coqui Video Dubber automates the process of dubbing videos into English by combining two state-of-the-art AI technologies:
+Coqui Video Dubber automates the process of dubbing videos into English by combining three state-of-the-art AI technologies:

 - **OpenAI Whisper**: For accurate transcription and translation of the original audio
+- **Facebook Demucs**: For high-quality music extraction and vocal removal
 - **Coqui.ai TTS**: For high-quality, natural-sounding speech synthesis

-This tool is optimized for NVIDIA GPUs, including the RTX 2060, providing efficient processing for both transcription and speech synthesis tasks.
+This tool is optimized for NVIDIA GPUs, including the RTX 2060, providing efficient processing for transcription, music separation, and speech synthesis tasks.

 ## Features

 - Extract audio from video files
+- Preserve original background music while replacing speech
 - Transcribe audio in multiple languages using Whisper
 - Translate non-English audio to English
 - Synthesize English speech with Coqui.ai TTS